Temporary Email for Whistleblowing

 - Access NukeMail through Tor or a VPN from a device not linked to your identity for maximum anonymity.

-- Do not access the temporary inbox from your workplace network or personal home WiFi.
+- Don't access the temporary inbox from your workplace network or personal home WiFi.
 Use a public network or a VPN.

 - Write your message carefully and review it for any details that could narrow down your identity within the organization before sending.